 Importantly, the assignment of claim does not affect the debtor’s defences (art 6:145 the Dutch Civil Code).
 For example, if the original contract between the assignor and the debtor contained a force majeure clause and an event occurs which can be classified as force majeure, the clause may be able to exempt the debtor as against the assignee.

-In principle all contracts can be transferred by the procedure detailed in Article 6:159.
+In principle all contracts can be transferred by the procedure detailed in article 6:159 of the Dutch Civil Code.
 However, as is the case with assignment, it is possible to contractually stipulate that transfers will not be permitted.
-The contracts where transfer will not be possible can be summarised as follows:

 As mentioned, in order to transfer a contract under Dutch law, there needs to be a deed signed between the original contracting party and the party who “takes over” the contract.
 There is no requirement of form for the consent of the other contracting party, that is, the party who remains party to the contract.
 The consent may be given orally, in writing or may even be implied in certain circumstances.